 Marketable securities are classified as available for sale and are stated at fair market value, with the unrealized gains and losses, net of tax, reported in other accumulated comprehensive income (loss) on the accompanying Consolidated Balance Sheets.
 Realized gains and losses and declines in market value due to credit-related factors on investments in marketable securities are included in other income, net on the accompanying Consolidated Statements of Income.
 The cost of securities sold is based on the specific identification method.
 Interest and dividends on securities classified as available for sale are included in other income, net on the accompanying Consolidated Statements of Income.
+The income, net on the accompanying Consolidated Statements of Income.
 Premiums and discounts are amortized over the life of the related available for sale security as an adjustment to the yield using the effective interest method.